 Workstream 3 – Market Response

 Led by Alison Nicholl of Constructing Excellence, Workstream 3 covers ‘Market Response’; engaging directly with key groups across the supply chain to identify potential barriers to, and opportunities associated with, the adoption of value-based delivery models.
 This critical work will ensure the supply chain is ready to respond to, and capitalise on, new ways of working and more clearly articulated client value drivers.

 Finally, Workstream 4, led by Alasdair Reisner of CECA tackles the skills, training and adoption needs of the Value Toolkit.
 This work is both tactical and strategic, ensuring the right training support is available to support adoption whilst identifying the skills gaps and capabilities that may need to be filled to fully embed these new approaches within clients and industry.

 A new, dedicated client advisory group, led by Huda As’ad of the IPA, has been set up to support the four Value Toolkit workstreams.
 The group consists of key government departments, private and private sector clients and investors, who will ensure that the toolkit is consistent with existing processes and requirements and is suitable for immediate uptake and adoption.

 This may be just a whistle-stop tour of how the Value Toolkit has been set up at project level, but I hope to have shed some light on the level of commitment and enthusiasm that is driving this unstoppable movement of change behind the scenes.
 I am privileged and humbled to be working at the sharp end of this cutting-edge collaborative project, and I look forward to sharing future updates as we progress over the coming months.

-Ron Lang is the Impact Director for Value at the Construction Innovation Hub.
+Ron Lang is the Technical Director – DfMA at Atkins, and concurrently holds a secondment role as the Chief Technical Officer for the Construction Innovation Hub.